Frequently Asked Questions

 Our divisional learning support teams are able to provide support to students with mild to moderate learning needs.

-Parents must provide psycho-educational evaluations, individual educational / assessment plans (IEP / IAP) and progress reports as part of the application process.
+Parents must provide psycho-educational evaluations, individual learning plans (ILP) and progress reports as part of the application process.
 If these are not provided, the school may request for an evaluation by a qualified and recommended specialist.
 The child will still need to be tested before a decision is made.

 How can I pay the application fee?

-You can pay this non-refundable fee by bank transfer or arrange to come to the school and pay by cash or credit / debit card.
-You can also pay online by credit card at the final stage of the online application process.
+You can pay this non-refundable fee by bank transfer or arrange to come to the school and pay by credit / debit card.
+You can also pay online through the admissions portal.
 For our bank account information and fee schedule, click here.

 AIS does not offer scholarships or discounts at this time.